paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-036-foreign-intelligence-surveillance.md

   (D) the number of applications or certifications denied under each of those sections;

-  (E) the number of appointments of an individual to serve as amicus curiae under [section 1803 of this title](./chapter-036-foreign-intelligence-surveillance.md#section-1803), including the name of each individual appointed to serve as amicus curiae; and
+  (E) the number of appointments of an individual to serve as amicus curiae under [section 1803 of this title](./chapter-036-foreign-intelligence-surveillance.md#section-1803), including the name of each individual appointed to serve as amicus curiae;

-  (F) the number of findings issued under [section 1803(i) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1803/i&num=0&edition=prelim) that such appointment is not appropriate and the text of any such findings.
+  (F) the number of findings issued under [section 1803(i) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1803/i&num=0&edition=prelim) that such appointment is not appropriate and the text of any such findings; and

+  (G) the number of times the Foreign Intelligence Surveillance Court and the Foreign Intelligence Surveillance Court of Review exercised authority under chapter 21 of title 18 and a description of each use of such authority.

 (2) **Publication** — The Director shall make the report required under paragraph (1) publicly available on an Internet Web site, except that the Director shall not make publicly available on an Internet Web site the findings described in subparagraph (F) of paragraph (1).